chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

         chef-automate bootstrap bundle create bootstrap.abb
         ```

-1. Transfer the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server) using the following command:
+1. Copy the `bootstrap.abb` file to all the Chef Automate HA FrontEnd Nodes (both Chef Automate and Chef Infra Server) using the following command:

     ```bash
     scp -i </path/to/key> </path/to/bootstrap.abb> <user>@<host>:/home/<user>